mcowger/apantli/README.md

 **Default configuration is for local use only.** Do not expose to network without authentication.

-See [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md#security-considerations) for security details.
+Apantli includes optional API token authentication for ultra-basic security.
+See [SECURITY.md](SECURITY.md) for detailed security information and best practices.

 ## Further Reading